juzjus10/Epic-Account-Creator/README.md

 If you feel generous please consider donating to my BTC account.
 I will keep updating this script as possibly as I can :)

 > 3NvSf9dDtDSFTTDdTK3LtGXPVunEVGRwaz

+# civ6_new_acc.js
+Generates new epic accounts with only Civ VI.
+Start with `node civ6_new_acc.js`

+Check the accounts on civ6_accs_new.txt

+Like the above process, a VPN has to be used if you want to claim the game more than 5 times.
+If you do not want to do the CAPTCHAs you can switch VPN